raphaelhaehnel/target-b/README.md

 ## Abstract

 Target-B is a project from the Hebrew university of Jerusalem, made by two students for their engineering project.
 It has been carried out with the collaboration of the professor Nadav Katz from the Hebrew university, and Yoav Mintz, from Hadassah Ein Karem.
-It takes advantage of physical principles and it is designed for a medical purpose.
+It uses principles of electromagnetism and it is designed for a medical purpose.

 ## Usage